-Please note this event is weather-dependent and for safety reasons we will not be able to continue in very heavy rain or high winds.
+Please note: This event is weather-dependent and for safety reasons we will not be able to continue in very heavy rain or high winds.
+No captive owls are used at this event.

 Date and prices:

 Book here on Eventbrite (small handling fee applies) or contact email@example.com.
 Confirmation of booking will be sent on receipt of payment.
 Please read our Terms and Conditions before booking.

 Please note: We will be walking mainly, but not exclusively, on marked trails, and the ground may be wet and muddy.
 Warm, waterproof clothing and footwear is recommended.

 Disabled access: The path is flat but steep and uneven in places.
 Disabled toilet facilities are available.